ahasha/machine-learning-social-hack-night/README.md

 You should feel enthusiastic about reading technical journal articles, writing a few lines of code, pushing to GitHub, and being friendly and encouraging with other nerds.
 Otherwise, all experience levels are welcome!
 Bring your curiosity and a laptop if you want to hack on a side project.
 The venue provides wifi and snacks for purchase.

+## Next meetup

+We're having our [first meetup](https://www.meetup.com/Machine-Learning-Social-Hack-Nights/events/242674269/) on 9/21 at [Lemonade coworking space](http://www.lemonade.love/)!
+Visit [this page](https://www.meetup.com/Machine-Learning-Social-Hack-Nights/events/242674269/) to vote on the paper you want for journal club.

 ## Venue

 I'm currently planning to book space at [Lemonade coworking space](http://www.lemonade.love/).
 They provide wifi, but limited snack options.
 BYO snacks and drinks!